antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

 Interceptors
 ------------
 Entity Framework 6 provides the ability to intercept a context using `IDbCommandInterceptor`.
 Interceptors let you to get into the pipeline just before and just after a query or command is sent to the database.
 Entity Framework Core doesn’t have any interceptors yet.
-The functionality can be achieved by accessing internal services, in a similar way with the example described above for the model validator.
+The functionality can be achieved by accessing internal services, in a similar way as the example described above for the model validator.
 The following example implements `IEntityStateListener` to modify an entity just before it is added to the database:
 ```C#
 using Microsoft.EntityFrameworkCore.ChangeTracking.Internal;